-When it comes to realizing the transition controller, there are two main factors to consider.
-First is the number of location pairs.
-Depending on the mission specifications, certain context switches may require the robot to move to a different set of locations.
-Assuming the worst-case scenario, where all context switches require a change in location, we can define the set of regions $R$ as the union of mutually exclusive sets of regions $\Omega_{R1}, \Omega_{R2},..., \Omega_{Rn}$ activated by context variables $x_1, x_2,...,x_n$.
-In this case, the total number of location pairs that require a transition controller is $(|\Omega_{R1}| \times |\Omega_{R2}| \times ... \times |\Omega_{Rn}|) \times 2$, taking into account all possible pairs of locations and their permutations.
+1.\textit{Number of Location Pairs}: Depending on the mission specifications, certain context switches may necessitate the robot moving to different locations.
+In the worst-case scenario, where every context switch requires a location change, we define a set of regions $R$ as the union of mutually exclusive region sets $\Omega_{R1}, \Omega_{R2}, ..., \Omega_{Rn}$, corresponding to context variables $x_1, x_2, ..., x_n$.
+Thus, the total number of location pairs requiring a transition controller is $(|\Omega_{R1}| \times |\Omega_{R2}| \times ... \times |\Omega_{Rn}|) \times 2$, considering all possible pairs and permutations.

-The second factor is the generation of the transition controller.
-Given the map of the environment, the task of generating a transition controller is essentially a shortest path problem.
-Although \NAME uses reactive synthesis to produce the transition controller, any algorithm that solves the shortest path problem (such as Dijkstra) could be used instead.
+2. \textit{Generation of Transition Controllers}: Given the environment map, creating a transition controller essentially becomes a shortest path problem.
+Although \NAME uses reactive synthesis, any algorithm that solves this problem, such as Dijkstra's algorithm, could be utilized.

-In our example, the formula (\ref{eq:ntcontrollers}) shows that we may need up to eight transition controllers, four for each direction between regions operating under the \textit{day} and \textit{night} contexts.
-However, \NAME uses an algorithm that considers the environment map and adjacent locations to minimize the number of controllers generated.
-For instance, in Figure~\ref{fig:illustrative}, the algorithm only generates one controller that leads to location $r_5$.
-Since $r_5$ is adjacent to all other locations, the robot can reach any location by going to $r_5$.
+In the running example, up to eight transition controllers might be needed for transitions between the "day" and "night" contexts.
+However, \NAME employs an optimization algorithm considering the environment map and adjacent locations, minimizing the number of controllers.
+For instance, if a central location like $r_5$ in Figure~\ref{fig:illustrative} is adjacent to all other locations, the robot can reach any destination via $r_5$, reducing the number of necessary controllers.

-A simple algorithm for generating transition controllers is to find a path from the \textit{source} location to the \textit{destination} location that satisfies the transition time constraint, i.e., no more than $t_{\texttt{trans}}$ steps.
-The algorithm tries paths of length $1<N<t_{\texttt{trans}}$ until it finds one that satisfies the constraint.
-However, \NAME implements a more sophisticated algorithm that considers the map of the environment and adjacent locations to reduce the number of controllers needed.
+\NAME's algorithm for generating transition controllers seeks a path from the source to the destination location within the time constraint of $t_{\texttt{trans}}$.
+It explores paths of length $1 < N < t_{\texttt{trans}}$ until a suitable one is found.
+A more sophisticated implementation in \NAME considers the environmental map and adjacency of locations to further reduce the number of controllers.